Rebuilding of London Act 1666

 Who is responsible for following building regulations?

-The responsibility for following building regulations falls primarily on the person carrying out the building work.
-This is typically the building owner or their appointed contractor.
-However, multiple parties have specific responsibilities within the system.
-This ensures buildings comply with the building regulations.
+The responsibility for following building regulations falls primarily on the person carrying out the building work — typically the building owner or their appointed contractor.
+However, multiple parties have specific responsibilities within the system to ensure compliance.

 Building owners are ultimately responsible for ensuring that any building work complies with the regulations for England and Wales.
-This is true even if they employ contractors to carry out the work.
-They must ensure that proper applications are made to the council or approved inspectors before work begins.
-They must also ensure that all required inspections are arranged during construction.
+This is true even if they employ contractors.
+They must ensure that proper applications are made to the council or approved inspectors before work begins and that all required inspections are arranged during construction.

-Contractors and tradespeople have a professional duty to carry out building work in accordance with the set of building regulations.
-They must follow any conditions imposed by building control.
-They must also cooperate with building control inspectors.
-They must provide access for inspections when required.
-This applies to all aspects of construction.
-It covers everything from doors and windows installation to structural work.
+Contractors and tradespeople have a professional duty to carry out building work in accordance with the regulations, follow any conditions imposed by building control, and cooperate with inspectors.
+This applies to all aspects of construction, from doors and windows installation to structural work.

-Building control bodies have responsibilities too.
-Whether they are local authority departments or approved inspectors, they are responsible for checking that proposed work complies with the regulations.
-They conduct inspections during construction.
-They take enforcement action when necessary.
+Building control bodies — whether local authority departments or approved inspectors — are responsible for checking that proposed work complies with the regulations, conducting inspections during construction, and taking enforcement action when necessary.

 How long do building regulations take to come through?

-The timeframe for building regulations approval depends on the complexity of the building work.
-It also depends on the type of application submitted.
-For most domestic projects, the process typically takes between five and eight weeks.
-This is from submission to decision by the council or approved inspectors.
+The timeframe for building regulations approval depends on the complexity of the building work and the type of application submitted.
+For most domestic projects, the process typically takes between five and eight weeks from submission to decision.

-Full plans applications involve detailed review of construction drawings and specifications.
-These generally take five weeks for determination by local authorities.
-This period can be extended to eight weeks if the building control body requests additional information.
-It can also be extended if the project involves complex technical issues requiring consultation with other departments.
+Full plans applications involve detailed review of construction drawings and specifications, generally taking five weeks for determination by local authorities.
+This period can extend to eight weeks if additional information is requested or if consultation with other departments is required.

-Building notice applications are simpler submissions.
-These are mainly used for straightforward domestic building work.
+Building notice applications are simpler submissions mainly used for straightforward domestic work.
 They do not require formal approval but must be submitted at least two days before work begins.
-However, building control will still need to inspect the work as it progresses.
-This can affect the overall timeline for project completion.
+Building control will still inspect the work as it progresses, which can affect overall timelines.

-For complex commercial or large residential projects involving multiple storey buildings, the approval process may take longer.
-This is particularly true if the proposals involve innovative construction techniques.
-It is also true if they require consultation with other bodies such as the fire authority.
-Pre-application discussions with building control can help identify potential issues early.
-This can reduce the overall building regulations approval time.
+For complex commercial or large residential projects involving multiple storeys or innovative techniques, the process may take longer — especially where other agencies (such as fire authorities) are consulted.
+Pre-application discussions with building control help identify issues early and reduce overall approval times.

-The approval process also depends on the quality and completeness of the submitted information.
-Applications with missing details or unclear drawings will take longer to process.
-This is because building control may need to request additional information before making a decision.
-Planning and building applications often run concurrently.
-However, they are separate processes with different timescales.
+The approval process also depends on the quality and completeness of submitted information.
+Applications with missing details or unclear drawings will take longer to process because building control may need to request clarifications.
+Planning and building applications often run concurrently, though they are separate processes with different timescales.